-A Facility Condition Assessment (FCA) provides a complete picture of the condition of a facility to identify the capital budget needs for vital repairs and replacements for the upcoming years.
+A Facility Condition Assessment (FCA) provides a complete picture of a facility’s condition in order to identify the capital budget needs for vital repairs and replacements in the upcoming years.

 FCA decisions have a great impact on sustainability, whether it is financial, environmental, or social sustainability.
 The biggest challenge of a facility manager is to meet the facility needs of the organization and stay in alignment with the organization’s commitment to financial, environmental, and social responsibilities.

-Here are 3 ways a Facility Condition Assessment helps in increasing sustainability –
+Here are 3 ways a Facility Condition Assessment can aid in increasing sustainability:

 1. Reduced Energy Consumption

-Despite the fact that an FCA is not an energy audit, it uncovers the very obvious need to repair and replace the critical equipment of the building.
-When equipment is preserved at proper intervals, overall it becomes more energy efficient.
+While an FCA is not an energy audit, it can indicate the need to repair and replace critical building equipment.
+When equipment is maintained at proper intervals, it becomes, overall, more energy efficient.

 1. Better Work Environment